How to Add or Remove the Windows 11 Gallery Folder

 Summary

-Managing your Gallery helps keep your digital decluttering efforts on track.
+Managing the Windows 11 Gallery helps keep your digital decluttering efforts on track.
 Whether you use the simple File Explorer interface or advanced Registry tweaks, you have full control over your media management.
-Remember that the Gallery is just a view; your files stay exactly where you put them.
+The Gallery is just a view; your files stay exactly where you put them.

 Does removing the Gallery from the navigation pane delete my photos?